Selena Gomez Dons ‘Only The Strong Survive’ T-Shirt After Ex Justin Bieber Confirms His Engagement

 Bieber’s sudden engagement to Baldwin, 21, took fans by surprise as the two, who dated previously, had just struck up their romance again a month ago following the “One Time” singer’s split from Gomez shortly before that.
 The couple became engaged while vacationing in the Bahamas on Sunday.
 Bieber confirmed the engagement was in fact real on Monday via his Instagram.

 Now that the engagement has been official, fans are wondering if Gomez has changed her tune since she was spotted hitting the streets in the Big Apple with some friends on Tuesday sporting the aforementioned “Only The Strong Survive” shirt.
 However, the shirt’s message is not clearly visible as Gomez’s long locks kind of cover it up.
-The “Come & Get It” was even reportedly asked to comment on her ex’s recent engagement, but she decided to ignore the question altogether.
+The “Come & Get It” singer was even reportedly asked to comment on her ex’s recent engagement, but she decided to ignore the question altogether.

 PHOTO: Selena Gomez dans New York (09/07): pic.twitter.com/UJqRHzL6ev